 Using Azure Stack and the Azure public cloud means consistent metrics, tooling, and processes.
 Put this way, it sounds good, but not earth-shattering.
 But that’s wrong.
 Today’s IT organizations are being tasked with leading their company’s digital transformation, and these initiatives often fail when they suffer outages and performance issues.
 Consistency is the foundation of good application operations, and Azure Stack enables it.

-Reduced personnel costs: Another under-examined aspect of traditional hybrid approaches is the high personnel costs they impose.
-Because each environment has its own tooling and management approaches, IT organizations have to train and staff specialized personnel for each one.
+Another under-examined aspect of traditional hybrid approaches is the high personnel costs they impose.
+Because each environment has its tooling and management approaches, IT organizations have to train and staff specialized personnel for each one.

-That imposes costs and it interferes with cross-training and flexibility.
-Does the ecommerce application need more staff during peak periods?
-Yes, but there aren’t more people trained on the application environment, so no one can fill in to provide more help.
+That imposes costs, and it interferes with cross-training and flexibility.
+Does the e-commerce application need more staff during peak periods?
+Yes, but there aren’t more people trained in the application environment, so no one can fill in to provide more help.

-Planning for a career in cloud computing?
+If you are planning for a career in cloud computing?
 Here are the popular Cloud computing certification courses offered by Simplilearn.